 Ms. Catalina Devandas-Aguilar (Costa Rica) was designated as the first Special Rapporteur on the rights of persons with disabilities in June 2014 by the UN Human Rights Council.
 Ms. Devandas Aguilar has worked extensively on disability issues at the national, regional and international level with the Disability Rights Advocacy Fund, the UN unit responsible for the Convention on the Rights of Persons with Disabilities and the World Bank.
 Her work has focused on the rights of women with disabilities and the rights of indigenous peoples with disabilities.
 Learn more, log on to: ohchr.org/EN/Issues/Disability/SRDisabilities/Pages/SRDisabilitiesIndex.aspx

 The Special Rapporteurs and Independent Experts are part of what is known as the Special Procedures of the Human Rights Council.
 Special Procedures, the largest body of independent experts in the UN Human Rights system, is the general name of the Council's independent fact-finding and monitoring mechanisms that address either specific country situations or thematic issues in all parts of the world.
 Special Procedures' experts work on a voluntary basis; they are not UN staff and do not receive a salary for their work.
 They are independent from any government or organization and serve in their individual capacity.

 Convention on the Rights of Persons with Disabilities: ohchr.org/EN/HRBodies/CRPD/Pages/ConventionRightsPersonsWithDisabilities.aspx

-*News Release by Office of the United Nations High Commissioner for Human Rights (OHCHR): Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Office of the United Nations High Commissioner for Human Rights (OHCHR)).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.